ValerioS05/pj1nuraghe/README.md

   The form got a rocky background same as the timeline to stay consistent with topic and UI.
   We have first part of the form with basic first and last name ,mail and textarea.
 Giving the user the chance to interact even in a simple page.
  The second part we can see a select dropdown menu where we can choose which kind of subscription you would like but it`s not required.
+ The form action is delivery to Code Institute dump form.